thirumurthis/Learnings/AI_Qdrant_spring_langflow/notes.md

 <img width="2765" height="1546" alt="image" src="https://github.com/user-attachments/assets/5081806e-390a-4baf-80ad-96c321d6291c" />

-The RAG part of the flow with the Qdrant component, the snapshot shows how other components are connected.
+ Below section shows the components used in the RAG part

-The Read file component reads the input files input files, the split text component will chunk the files and inputs to the Qdrant vector database.
+- The Read file component reads the input files input files.

-Since we are using the Qdrant database running in local, we need to configure the properties to the component like below.
+- The split text component will chunk the files and inputs to the Qdrant vector database.
+- The Qdrant component - since the Qdrant database running in local Docker few properties of the component should be left empty.
 Leave the host, port and grpc port empty.
-And in the url property use the Docker Ip of the qdrant container.
+The url property should use url with Qdrant Docker container IP.
+To find the container Ip address use docker network inspect bridge where bridge is the default network.
-To find the container Ip address use `docker network inspect bridge` where bridge is the default network.
+The prompt component we define the prompt for the LLM along with the context passed from the Qdrant parsed output.

 The Qdrant component properties in LangFlow looks like below
 <img width="1070" height="1336" alt="image" src="https://github.com/user-attachments/assets/2b8c1f4d-2fc4-4a7d-9199-a3241d1ff915" />